Bearclay/Statistics-Calculator/README.md

 This is the message presented to the user when the program is run:
 ![new_um](https://user-images.githubusercontent.com/22042867/48793798-1da78e00-ecc6-11e8-8fe8-660a37d00000.PNG)

-This is what it looks like after users enter their data and press enter.
+This is what it looks like after a user enters their data and presses enter.
 We also see the error message presented to the user if they don't enter an integer or float.
 ![updated_ude](https://user-images.githubusercontent.com/22042867/48794654-99a2d580-ecc8-11e8-9683-d74ce95633b8.PNG)